David Maslanka: Life

 Maslanka received his Bachelor of Music from the Oberlin Conservatory (1961–1965) and went on to earn a Master of Music and Doctor of Philosophy from Michigan State University (1965–71).
 During his undergraduate work, Maslanka also spent one year studying abroad at the Mozarteum in Salzburg, Austria (1963–64).
 While attending Michigan State University, Maslanka studied composition with H. Owen Reed.

-He served over 20 years on the faculty at Kingsborough Community College of the City University of New York and also served on the faculty at Sarah Lawrence College, New York University.
-Maslanka was a freelance composer and had worked solely on commissions from 1990 on.
+He served on the faculty of the State University of New York at Geneseo from 1970 to 1974; of Sarah Lawrence College from 1975 to 1980; of New York University from 1980 to 1981; and of the Kingsborough Community College of the City University of New York from 1981 to 1990.
+Beginning in 1990, Maslanka was a freelance composer who worked solely on commissions.

 He lived in Missoula, Montana.
-He had two brothers named John and Robert Maslanka, who both are living in other parts of the U.S. He married Alison Matthews in 1981, who died on July 3, 2017, and is survived by three children: Steven, Matthew, and Kathryn.
+He had two brothers, John and Robert Maslanka.

+David Maslanka married Alison Matthews in 1981.
+She died on July 3, 2017, and Maslanka himself died on August 7, 2017, following a brief battle with colon cancer.
+They are survived by three children: Steven, Matthew, and Kathryn.

-Maslanka died on August 7, 2017, following a brief battle with colon cancer.
-His Tenth Symphony (for concert band) was completed by his son Matthew, and received its premiere on 3 April 2018, by the University of Utah Wind Ensemble, Salt Lake City.
+Maslanka's Tenth Symphony (for concert band) was completed by his son Matthew, and received its premiere on 3 April 2018, by the University of Utah Wind Ensemble, Salt Lake City.
+It is an intensely personal piece for both David and Matthew.
+The first movement is named after Alison (David's wife) and was written during her fight with an immune disorder that eventually took her life.
+The movement is an expression of the rage and love that Maslanka felt through that process.

 Awards and honors

 Maslanka received five residency fellowships at the MacDowell Colony in Peterborough, New Hampshire (1974, 1975, 1978, 1979, and 1982), as well as generous grants from the University of Connecticut Research Foundation, the American Music Center, the Martha Baird Rockefeller Fund for Music, the State University of New York Research Foundation, and the American Society of Composers, Authors, and Publishers (ASCAP).
 He earned the National Endowment for the Arts Composer Award three times (1974, 1975, and 1989).
 In 1999, he was awarded the National Symphony Orchestra regional composer-in-residence award.
-In 2008, he was initiated as an honorary member of the men's music fraternity, Phi Mu Alpha Sinfonia, by the Rho Tau Chapter at Appalachian State University during the annual Contemporary Music Festival.
+In 2008, he was initiated as an honorary member of the men's music fraternity, Phi Mu Alpha Sinfonia, by the Rho Tau chapter at Appalachian State University during the annual Contemporary Music Festival.
 From 1980 until his death in 2017, Maslanka served as a guest composer for over 100 universities, music festivals, and conferences.